By A.J. Drenth

 Ne also plays a part for the INFP scientist, supplying an insatiable curiosity toward the underlying complexity and unsolved mysteries of life.
 That said, those with strong Ne development may find themselves getting impatient with the snail’s pace of the scientific process.
 They may thus explore alternatives such as science writing, perhaps even science fiction, as a way of marrying Ne artistry with scientific knowledge (Te).
 This need for creativity, not to mention more immediate gratification, is one reason more INFPs become artists than scientists.
 While they may remain lifelong science nuts, many are simply too restless to endure the more tedious and exacting (Si) aspects of scientific work.
 We see the reverse in TJ types, who may flirt with the idea of becoming artists, but ultimately find themselves more at home in structured (Te) work roles.

 This highlights the importance of the ordering of a type’s functions.
 While it is wise to consider the needs of the tertiary and inferior functions, embracing and nurturing one’s signature strengths—i.e., those associated with the dominant and auxiliary functions—is typically the foremost priority.
 For INFPs, this involves consistent use and development of their Fi and Ne talents, often in roles involving some combination of human concern, creativity, and exploration of values, ideas, or possibilities.

 Want to learn more?

-If you’re looking to clarify who you are and your role in the world, we encourage you to explore our online course: Finding Your Path as an INFP, INTP, ENFP & ENTP:
+If you’re an INFP looking to better understand yourself, your personality, or your role in the world, be sure to explore our online course, Finding Your Path as an INFP, INTP, ENFP & ENTP: